Omaha tourism: Highlights from a weekend trip to Nebraska with a vegan reuben at Block 16, and seitan wings at Benson Brewery.

 David was intrigued by the peanut butter idea and chose that option.
 The sandwich was pressed until the peanut butter was warm and melty.

-I had to have a bite of it, and it was really good.
-I was surprised that the peanut butter was chunky, but it was fun having a little crunch in the sandwich – kind of like when you added potato chips to sandwiches as a kid.
+I had to have a bite of it.
+It was really good.
+I was surprised that the peanut butter was chunky.
+But it was fun having a little crunch in the sandwich – kind of like when you added potato chips to sandwiches as a kid.

 It definitely got my wheels turning for other peanut butter burger ideas, like a Thai burger with a peanut satay sauce… I’ve got to make this happen!